 WHY IS IT IMPORTANT?
 The golden rule for a data cabling installation is to be sure that the installed cabling meets the performance that you are paying for.
-Don?t be stuck with a network that?s being slowed down with re-transmissions and poor bandwidth because of installation errors or poor components.
-It?s important that the installation is certified...
-As a business owner myself, everything relies on communication: Telephone calls, computers, servers, emails, internet access, Wi-Fi, security, IP CCTV etc. and if you think about it all these devices are all linked over cabling and connected together with network switches etc.
+Don't be stuck with a network that's being slowed down with re-transmissions and poor bandwidth because of installation errors or poor components.
+It is also important that the installation is certified...
+As a business owner everything relies on communication: Telephone calls, computers, servers, emails, internet access, Wi-Fi, security, IP CCTV etc. and if you think about it all these devices are all linked over cabling and connected together with network switches etc.

 Almost every important device within a commercial building relies on the structured cabling.
 Not only that but now and even more frequently these devices and others are being power directly over the structured cabling.
 This is known as POE or Power over Ethernet.
-In the near future LED lighting will be powered via the network cabling, laptops powered directly by the network port and so on... basically structured cabling is and for a long time to come one of the most important components of a buildings communication systems and you can?t just swap it out like you can a server or wireless access point, it is a permanent installation which effects everything on the network and that?s why it needs to be installed correctly as it will be relied on far into the future.
+In the near future LED lighting will be powered via the network cabling, laptops powered directly by the network port and so on... basically structured cabling is and for a long time to come, one of the most important components of a buildings IT systems given you can't just swap it out like you can a server or wireless access point, it is a permanent installation which effects everything on the network and this is why the cabling needs to be installed correctly as it will be relied on far into the future.